thomaslinux/GuessTheRandomNumberJavascript/README.md

 - [ ] Light theme switch : https://web.dev/articles/building/a-theme-switch-component OR https://nouvelle-techno.fr/articles/changez-de-theme-en-un-clic-tutoriel-html-css-js

+- [ ] Cookie popup - To ask the user if he accepts to appear on the leaderboard and to have localdata saved (cookie preference check in script.js)

-- [ ] Scoreboard - LocalStorage or cookie ?
+- [ ] Scoreboard - LocalStorage (3 column per game : int game_id, int time_on_game, int nb_plays)

+    - [ ] Timer - For how much time has been spent on the site (world clock ?) and a timer per play

+    - [ ] Play counter - Save the number of play

+    - [ ] add Chart.js to have a performance Graph

+- [ ] Global database :

-- [ ] Leaderboard - So a database ?
+    - [ ] Leaderboard - To know who plays the most

     - [ ] Wins per day count - So we know how popular is the site

 - [ ] Additionnal Sections